xan105/node-powertoast/README.md

   UWP appID (_green_) is a string with a very specific set of rules.<br />
   Some features / behaviors are limited to UWP appID only _because Microsoft™_.

-  Your framework, installer, setup, etc... should have method(s) to create / use one for you.<br />
+  For Win32 apps your framework, installer, setup, etc... should have method(s) to create / use one for you.<br />
   Eg: Innosetup has the parameter `AppUserModelID` in the `[Icons]` section, Electron has the method `app.setAppUserModelId()`.<br />
   💡 It basically boils down to creating a .lnk shortcut in the `StartMenu` folder with the AUMID property set and some registry.<br />